VTQuantMethodsEEB/Michael-Brooks/README.md

 I created a simple linear regression using a categorical predictor variable (trophic level) and a continuous output variable (mass).
 From this analysis, carnivores appear to differ significantly in weight from herbivores and omnivores (they are lighter than these two trophic levels).
 Just eyeballing the data, I suspect that the shrews are weighting things, so I don't know that these results are general.
 I also concluded that mass is often skewed, so log transformation is key to creating a normal distribution for regression analysis.
 I also created an additive model with trophic level and sociality as well as an interactive model between these two variables.
 Finally, I attempted to plot to predicted values against the raw values, but this didn't visually look great.

+#week 10/11

+Script: week10_michaelbrooks.r
+Data: campylobacterreview_data.csv

+I created a generalized linear model to assess the effect of urban association and mass (log 10 for normalization) on Campylobacter jejuni carriage.
+From the first model (additive) only, it can be seen that there is a statistically signigicant difference between urban avoiders and dwellers on the probability of Campylobacter carriage.
+Mass (or the log version of it) does not appear to have a significant effect on Campylobacter carriage, however, based on the models that I have created.